Arjun-G-Ravi/AI-Notes/04_NLP/_NLP Pipeline.md

 `Ensemble` and `stacking` of models can almost always lead to better performing models

 ## 6. Evaluation
-- Can be intristic or extensic
+- Can be intristic or extensic.
+Explained in language models section.
 ## 7. Deployment
 - Cloud services can be used
 ## 8. Monitoring and updating